Is Microchip Technology undervalued based on future cash flows and its price relative to the stock market?

 For Microchip Technology to be considered undervalued it must be available for at least 20% below the current price.
 Less than 40% is even better.

-- Microchip Technology's share price is below the future cash flow value, and at a significant discount (> 20%).
+- Microchip Technology's share price is below the future cash flow value, but not at a significant discount (< 20%).

-- Microchip Technology's share price is below the future cash flow value, and at a substantial discount (> 40%).
+- Microchip Technology's share price is below the future cash flow value, but not at a substantial discount (< 40%).

 We assess Microchip Technology's value by looking at: